d1618033/python-redfish-utility/docs/slate/source/includes/_persistentmemorycommands.md

 #### Description

-Shows the queued tasks pending a reboot for configuring the persistent memory modules.
+Shows the queued tasks pending a reboot for configuring persistent memory modules.

 #### Parameters